 Building upon its predecessor, the $299 Oculus Quest 2 comes with a more intuitive and slicker design, as well as more performance and a boost to its display resolution.
 I won’t say it's perfect, as there are a few drawbacks to the Oculus Quest 2.
-But until the Oculus Quest 3 comes along with a promising suite of upgrades, the Oculus Quest 2 is my pick for the best VR headset.
+But until the Oculus Quest 3 comes along, the Oculus Quest 2 is my pick for the best VR headset.